 In order to diagnose the cause of symptoms, your doctor may order:

 - Colonoscopy: This examination uses a flexible tube with a tiny camera at the end, which is inserted into the colon.
 The camera captures images of the interior of the large intestine.
+Polyps and/or tissue samples may be removed and evaluated to determine whether they are cancerous.

 Other types of imaging exams that your doctor may order include: